samipfjo/pynetcheck/README.md

 # pynetcheck
 Scheduled ping checks and speedtests with data persistence.

-Currently tested on Windows 10 and Ubuntu.
-Other flavors of Linux will almost certainly work, and macOS may, too.
+Currently tested on Windows 10, Ubuntu, and MacOS Sierra.
+Other flavors of Linux will almost certainly work; please create an issue if you find one that doesn't.

 &nbsp;